 Defining a brand's cause, its fight, its story, based on not only on its role in people's lives but in culture at large.

 Finding the big idea fast.
 I distrust insights that need six weeks of research to get uncovered.

-Large teams where everyone has a say.
+Working as part of a large team where everyone has a say.
 I go quiet in rooms with 20 people talking over each other.
 Maybe because I grew up in a large family?